 Safety Spouts and Nozzles

 Aside from the can itself, there are also standards governing safety spouts and nozzles.
-In 2000, the government began placing regulations on the kinds of safety spouts, and nozzles manufacturers are allowed to make.
+In 2000, the government began placing regulations on the kinds of safety spouts and nozzles manufacturers are allowed to make.
 All Eagle safety cans also include a flame arrestor.

-While exact laws vary from state to state, most states require the manufacturer to pass a durability test as well as a spill-proof test.
-The safety spout should also close automatically to avoid additional leakage when completing fueling.
+While exact laws vary from state to state, the EPA has requirements mandating that portable fuel containers pass a no-spill test.
 Additionally, OSHA states that the spout should “relieve internal pressure when subjected to fire exposure.”
+(OSHA 1926.155(l))